letsbranchoff/thumbnail-update-view-count/README.md

 - An SVG template of your thumbnail.
 - Google OAuth2 refresh token.

+> [!NOTE]
+> This code is intended to run on Azure Function App, you'll need to figure out what to change to locally running, or other providers - main code lives in `./src/functions`.

 ## SVG Thumbnail Template

 For the thumbnail I recommend creating your entire thumbnail except for the counter text as save this as a `.png`.
 Afterwards using an SVG editing tool embed the PNG image and add your view counter text.